Dara L. Onofrio, Esq.

 Dara’s legal expertise is in the area of intellectual property, covering mainly patent and trademark matters as well as copyright protection.
 She is a registered patent attorney with the United States Patent and Trademark Office.
 She is admitted to the New York and Connecticut state bars.
 She is also admitted to practice before the U.S. District Court, Southern and Eastern District of New York, and the Supreme Court of the United States of America.

-She obtained her law degree from Cardozo School of Law (Yeshiva University) in New York.
-She holds a B.S. degree, cum laude, in Chemistry from Southern Connecticut State University.
+She obtained her law degree from Cardozo School of Law (Yeshiva University) in New York and holds a B.S. degree, cum laude, in Chemistry from Southern Connecticut State University.
 Dara completed special science studies at Yale University and graduate studies in Molecular Biology at Cornell Medical School.
 Before beginning law school, she received a scholarship to study Art and Art History at the University of Urbino, Italy.
-While in law school, she spent a semester abroad to study international law at Cambridge University in England.
+While in law school, Dara spent a semester abroad to study international law at Cambridge University in England

 Dara is Of-Counsel to: